chasewnelson/SNPGenie/README.md

 #### <a name="SNP-Reports"></a>INPUT (3) SNP Report File(s)

-Each SNP report should contain variant calls for a single pooled-sequencing run (*i.e.*, population), or alternatively a summary of multiple individual sequences.
+Each SNP report should contain variant calls for a single pooled-sequencing run (*i.e.*, sample from population), or alternatively a summary of multiple individual sequences.
 Its site numbers should refer to the exact reference sequence present in the FASTA input.
 SNP reports must be provided in one of the following formats:

 ##### <a name="clc"></a>CLC Genomics Workbench
 A <a target="_blank" href="http://www.clcbio.com/products/clc-genomics-workbench/">CLC Genomics Workbench</a> SNP report must include the following columns to be used with SNPGenie, with the unaltered CLC column headers: